SpreadsheetGear/SpreadsheetGearExplorerSamples/README.md

 *   **SpreadsheetGear for Windows** - builds on the SpreadsheetGear Engine for .NET to add powerful Excel-compatible viewing, editing, formatting, calculating, filtering, sorting, charting, printing and more to your Windows Forms and WPF applications with the easy-to-use WorkbookView and FormulaBar controls.

 Learn more about these products on our [Features Page](https://www.spreadsheetgear.com/products/spreadsheetgear.net.aspx) and more details on their diffences on our [Comparison Page](https://www.spreadsheetgear.com/products/compare.aspx).

-## Running the Samples

-Open the solution and run the project you are interested in (W

-## Category and Sample Descriptions

-See below for more details on the categories and samples provided in the TreeView to the left.